A People that keeps its Blood free of Jews will live forever. Julius Streicher

 Anti-Jewish laws began taking effect in April 1933, but they could not be consistently enforced without precise rules for who counted as Jewish.
 The Nuremberg Laws of September 1935 clarified this issue.
 A special August 1935 edition of the Party’s Westfälischen-Landeszeitung newspaper was devoted exclusively to the Jewish Question, and indicates the atmosphere in Germany at the time.

-Each German citizen was placed in one of four categories, depending on the number of Jewish grandparents they had:
+Each German resident was placed in one of four categories, depending on the number of Jewish grandparents they had:

 One Mischling 2nd degree

 Three or Four Jewish